collabnix/kubelabs/Autoscaler101/helpers.md

 - Liveness probe: Check if your application is alive.

 A liveness and readiness probe do almost the same thing, except a liveness probe restarts the pod if it starts failing, unlike the readiness probe which only stops traffic to the pod until the probe starts succeeding.
+This means that the liveness probe should come after the readiness probe.
+You could say something like: if my container's port 8080 isn't being reached, stop sending traffic (readiness probe).
+If it is still unreachable after 1 minute, fail the liveness probe and restart the pod since the container has likely crashed, gone OOM, or is meeting some other pod or node constraints.

+- Startup probe: A probe similar to the other two, but only runs on startup.

+If your pod takes a while to initialize, it's best to use startup probes.
+Startup probes ensure that your pod started correctly.
+You can even use the same endpoint as the liveness probe but with a less strict wait time.
+When your pod is already running, you don't expect the endpoint to go down for more than a few seconds if at all.
+However, when starting up, you can expect it to be down until your application finishes initializing.
+This is why there is a separate startup probe instead of re-using the existing liveness probe.